shellienguyen/shop-shop-redux/README.md

 ## Description

-This is an e-commerce retail platform where users can order retails products by adding products to the cart, check out the cart, and pay for the purchase using a credit card.
+This is an e-commerce retail platform where users can order retail products by adding products to the cart, check out the cart, and pay for the purchase using a credit card.
 This application was originally written using context for global states.
-This version of the application was refactored to us Redux.
+This version of the application was refactored to use Redux.
 Stripe was used for payment methods.

 ## Technologies: